LTL-Based Non-Markovian Inverse Reinforcement Learning: Learning Algorithms

-Corresponding to boolean variables and to each operator, the constraints encode the calculation of the valuation of a given node as a function of the valuation of its children, as defined in \autoref{subsec:motivation}.
+Corresponding to Boolean variables and to each operator, the constraints encode the calculation of the valuation of a given node as a function of the valuation of its children, as defined in Section \ref{subsec:motivation}.
 The score for a node labelled $\globally$ at a position $t$ in the trace is described by the constraint (\ref{eq:globally_score}).
 The first conjunct encodes the actual score as a function of its child, adding the child's score over all positions in the input word, scaled by an exponential.
 The second conjunct simply ensures that the $\globally$-property holds in a classical sense, i.e., that its child has positive valuation at all positions.
 Similarly, $\finally$ is encoded in constraint (\ref{eq:finally_score}), where we look for the first position $t'$ where its child has positive valuation.
 The score of its child is exponentially scaled so as to diminish the contribution from an occurrence far away from the start.

-Finally, we optimize the score of the entire syntax tree using the score of the root node $y^\tau _{1, 0}$ w.r.t. the constraint system $\Phi ^\sample _\depth$ (see Algorithm \ref{algo:opt}).
+Finally, we optimize the score of the syntax tree using the score of the root node $y^\tau _{1, 0}$ w.r.t. the constraint system $\Phi ^\sample _\depth$ ( Algorithm \ref{algo:opt}).
 Then we use the resulting model to label the tree, obtaining the optimal formula of chosen depth.
 By iterating over $\depth$, we may obtain the minimal such formula.
+Next, we establish the correctness and soundness of this algorithm. \begin{lemma}[Well-Formedness] Any satisfying assignment of the constraint system (\ref{eq:constr}-\ref{eq:finally_score}) encodes a well-formed LTL formula, and every well-formed formula of depth \(\leq \depth\) can be encoded within \(\Phi^\sample_\depth\). \end{lemma}

+The proof is a straight forward argument.
+In one direction, the constraints ensure that the $\{x_{i, \lambda} \mid \lambda \in \prop \cup \op\}$ forms a well formed binary tree.
+The encoding requires matching this binary tree with the parse tree of the given formula.
+In the converse direction, one can recursively construct the parse tree of a formula which satisfies the constraint system.